automerge/automerge-classic/README.md

 })
 ```

-Using the `Automerge.Counter` datatype is safer than changing a number value using the `++` or
-`+= 1` operators: if several users concurrently change a `Automerge.Counter` value, all the changes
-are added up as you'd expect, whereas concurrent `++` or `+= 1` operations will result in conflicts
-that need to be resolved (see "Conflicting changes" below).

-Another note: in relational databases it is common to use an auto-incrementing counter to generate
+> **Note:** In relational databases it is common to use an auto-incrementing counter to generate
-primary keys for rows in a table, but this is not safe in Automerge, since several users may end up
+> primary keys for rows in a table, but this is not safe in Automerge, since several users may end
-generating the same counter value!
-See the section "Relational table support" below for implementing
+> up generating the same counter value!
+See the [Table](#table) datatype below for implementing a
-a relational-like table with a primary key.
+> relational-like table with a primary key.

-### Text editing support
+### Text

 `Automerge.Text` provides support for collaborative text editing.
 Under the hood, text is
 represented as a list of characters, which is edited by inserting or deleting individual characters.
 Compared to using a regular JavaScript array, `Automerge.Text` offers better performance.

-(Side note: technically, text should be represented as a list of
+> **Note:** Technically, text should be represented as a list of
-[Unicode _grapheme clusters_](http://www.unicode.org/reports/tr29/).
+> [Unicode _grapheme clusters_](http://www.unicode.org/reports/tr29/).
 What the user thinks of as a
-"character" may actually be a series of several Unicode code points, including accents, diacritics,
+> "character" may actually be a series of several Unicode code points, including accents,
-and other combining marks.
-A grapheme cluster is the smallest editable unit of text: that is, the
+> diacritics, and other combining marks.
+A grapheme cluster is the smallest editable unit of text:
-thing that gets deleted if you press the delete key once, or the thing that the cursor skips over if
+> that is, the thing that gets deleted if you press the delete key once, or the thing that the
-you press the right-arrow key once.
-Emoji make a good test case, since many emoji consist of a
+> cursor skips over if you press the right-arrow key once.
+Emoji make a good test case, since many
-sequence of several Unicode code points — for example, the
+> emoji consist of a sequence of several Unicode code points (for example, the
-[skintone modifier](http://www.unicode.org/reports/tr51/) is a combining mark.)
+> [skintone modifier](http://www.unicode.org/reports/tr51/) is a combining mark).

 You can create a Text object inside a change callback.
 Then you can use `insertAt()` and
 `deleteAt()` to insert and delete characters (same API as for list modifications, shown above):